Rydberg atomtronic devices

 We now apply the blockade and facilitation mechanisms to control the flow of excitations in networks of Rydberg atoms and create various practical devices.

 \prlsection{Switch for individually trapped atoms} A switch is a device that allows current to pass through it whilst it is enabled, however, prevents the transport of current when it is disabled.

-The smallest setup for an atomtronic switch is composed of a one-dimensional chain of $N = 3$ atoms with distance $r_{\text{f}}$, as shown in Fig.~\ref{Sche_Switch}.
+The smallest setup for an atomtronic switch is composed of a one-dimensional chain of $N = 3$ atoms with an inter-atomic distance $r_{\text{f}}$, as shown in Fig.~\ref{Switch_Plot}a.
 We initialise the system with an excitation in the input and all other sites in the ground state.
 The transport to the output is controlled by a gate atom with variable detuning $\Delta_{\text{g}}$.
 When we choose $\Delta_{\text{g}}\approx \Delta_{\text{f}}$, the gate atom is excited by the input via the facilitation mechanism, while otherwise, the gate atom remains with high probability in the ground state.
 Hence, if the gate atom is excited, the facilitation mechanism induces excitations in the output.

-In Fig.~\ref{Switch_Plot}, we vary the gate detuning $\Delta_{\text{g}}$ and measure the average number of excitations in the output $N_{\text{o}}$ after a specific evolution time (see Appendix~\ref{Switch_Density_Sub}).
-We observe that our device behaves like a switch, with a peak in output excitations for $\Delta_{\text{g}}\approx \Delta_{\text{f}}$, while away from the facilitation regime excitations cannot reach the output.
+In Fig.~\ref{Switch_Plot}b, we vary the gate detuning $\Delta_{\text{g}}$ and measure the average number of excitations in the output $N_{\text{o}}$.
+We choose to record these values at t$\Omega = 3.20$ (and t$\Omega = 4.60$ when considering dephasing) corresponding to the time reached for maximum excitation in the system whilst $\Delta_{\text{g}} = \Delta_{\text{f}}$.
+We recognise that our device behaves like a switch, as while the gate atom is on facilitation excitations can flow to the output, however, moving away from the facilitation regime excitations cannot reach the output.
 The dynamics are robust against dephasing $\gamma$ and decay $\kappa$.

 \prlsection{Switch for three-dimensional gas} Next, we consider $N$ Rydberg atoms trapped in a three-dimensional potential without individual control over the position.
-As shown in Fig.~\ref{Switch_3D_Gas}, we have a cylindrical trap of length $L_x$ and radius $R$, where the minimal distance between atoms is $d_{\text{min}}=0.1\mu \text{m}$.
+As shown in Fig.~\ref{Switch_3D_Gas}a, we have a cylindrical trap of length $L_x$ and radius $R$, where the minimal distance between atoms is $d_{\text{min}}=0.1\mu \text{m}$.